prominence-eosc/web/README.md

 # PROMINENCE
-Source for the prominence.cloud site.
+Source for the https://prominence.cloud site.